nut-game/nano/docs/communication.md

 ### Pipeline

-The pipeline in Pitaya is a set of functions that can be defined to be run before or after every handler request.
+The pipeline in nano is a set of functions that can be defined to be run before or after every handler request.
 The functions receive the context and the raw message and should return the request object and error, they are allowed to modify the context and return a modified request.
 If the before function returns an error the request fails and the process is aborted.

 ### Serializer